Winter Is Turning out to Be Bitterly Cold and Snowy, Just Like “Farmers’ Almanac” and “Old Farmer’s Almanac” Said

-Despite a warmer than average start to fall expected across the Northeast and Mid-Atlantic, the 2020 editions of Farmers’ Almanac and The Old Farmer’s Almanac are both predicting frigid temperatures and plenty of snow for a majority of the United States during the 2019-2020 winter season.
+Despite a warmer than average start to fall across the Northeast and Mid-Atlantic, the 2020 editions of Farmers’ Almanac and The Old Farmer’s Almanac both predicted frigid temperatures and plenty of snow for a majority of the United States during the 2019-2020 winter season.
 So far, that’s turning out to be true.

-Unfortunately for those who experienced Chicago’s record-breaking winter last year, Farmers’ Almanac says the coldest weather in winter 2020 is predicted to land in late January near the Great Lakes and into the Northern Plains, with temperatures dropping down to -40 in the Plains.
+Unfortunately for those who experienced Chicago’s record-breaking winter last year, Farmers’ Almanac says the coldest weather in winter 2019–2020 is predicted to land in late January near the Great Lakes and into the Northern Plains, with temperatures dropping down to -40°F in the Plains.

 But along with those particularly chilly temps, winter precipitation is expected to be above normal in the eastern two-thirds of the United States.
 That means lots of snow and great news for skiers, especially in Montana, Wyoming, and Colorado.

-But considering how similar these two reports are, and how cold November has been so far in 2019, it can’t hurt to be prepared and buy any winter travel gear you need that’s on sale this Labor Day weekend.
+But considering how similar these two reports are, and how cold November has been so far in 2019, it can’t hurt to be prepared and buy any winter travel gear you need before the worst weather arrives.